open-quantum-safe/liboqs/README.md

 ### Support

 Development of Open Quantum Safe has been supported in part by the Tutte Institute for Mathematics and Computing.
-Research projects which developed specific components of Open Quantum Safe have been supported by various research grants; see the source papers for funding acknowledgements.
+Research projects which developed specific components of Open Quantum Safe have been supported by various research grants; see the source papers for funding acknowledgments.